easy-chef/easy-chef.github.io/index.md

 The development process for EasyChef utilized the [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.

-In order to record the development history, various Milestones will be documents which is presented below.
+In order to record the development history, various Milestones will be documented which is presented below.

 ### Milestone 1: Mockup development